bharath9856/Cypress-Demo/README.md

 # To open allure report
  In terminal

- // to execute
- 1. npm test
+  1. npm test // to execute
- // to open allure reports
+ 2. allure serve // to open allure reports
- 3. allure serve